The image shows a man sitting on a sofa with a laptop on his lap.

 Talk openly about the subject

-Furthermore, more than 20% of Switzerland's working population admit to feeling stressed at work.
-It isn't easy to find a healthy work/life balance,
+More than 20% of Switzerland’s working population admit to feeling stressed at work.
+It isn’t easy to find a healthy work/life balance,

 but you can prevent or treat sickness by actively addressing existing or potential problems.
-That's why it's important to speak openly about mental health.
-We want to offer sufferers, their families, and their employers information and useful services to help them deal with mental health issues.
+That’s why it’s important to speak openly about mental health.
+We want to offer sufferers, their families and employers information and useful services to help them deal with mental health issues.
 We also offer tips on avoiding depression.

 AXA & You